Laura is a freelance writer living in Florida. She has a master's degree in English.

-In my previous post I talked about some basic truths of homeschooling.
+In a previous article, I talked about some basic truths of homeschooling.
 Many who choose other educational paths may not realize what a typical homeschooler does or even how they do it.
 I also touched on the fact that many homeschoolers hear the "socialization" question to the point of nausea.

 While I have tried to clear up some of the basic misconceptions of homeschooling or even what is typical, the socialization question deserves a deeper look.